Valeri’s goal gives Portland a 1-0 win over Real Salt Lake

 PORTLAND, Ore.
 (AP) — Diego Valeri scored in the 16th minute and the Portland Timbers held on to snap a two-game losing streak with a 1-0 victory over Real Salt Lake on Saturday night.

 The Timbers improved to 12-11-4 as they continue to jockey for a spot in the postseason.
-They are in the midst of a 10-game homestand at Providence Park, a result of a 12-game road trip to start the season while the stadium was renovated.
+Portland remains just outside of the playoff picture with seven games remaining.

 Real Salt Lake (13-11-4) hasn’t won in Portland since 2017.